Yahoo! Finance Premium Review

 Yahoo!
 Finance Premium includes basic portfolio analysis, which isn’t a groundbreaking tool but enhances the usability of the platform as a go-to center for trading.
 Traders can create an unlimited number of portfolios within Yahoo!
 Finance and update them with active holdings to track performance.

-The main analysis tool available to Premium subscribers is automated comparison of portfolio performance versus the S&P 500, Dow, or Nasdaq.
+The primary analysis tool available to Premium subscribers is an automated comparison of portfolio performance versus the S&P 500, Dow, or Nasdaq.
 Diving into more detail, Premium users can see at a glance whether their holdings are overvalued, undervalued, or fairly valued, and get an idea of the overall volatility of their portfolio.
-Users can also create custom data views, although these primarily aggregate information that are available to free Yahoo!
+Users can also create custom data views, although these primarily aggregate information that is available to free Yahoo!
 Finance users.

 The design of the investment ideas interface is what makes it so useful.
 It’s simple to scroll through the entire feed and get a quick overview of suggestions, and clicking on any individual idea gives you a preview of what the signal that triggered the idea was.
 From there, you can jump to research reports or load a technical chart to view the pattern for yourself.

 The downside to the investment ideas feed is that it’s enormous.
 On any given day, there are tens of thousands of investment ideas listed.
 You can search for specific stocks or use a set of basic filters for sector or rating, but it can be quite hard to make the investment ideas feed manageable.

 If you’re looking for something more like The Motley Fool, with articles based around individual stocks or groups of stocks to watch, Yahoo!
 Finance Premium also has that.
 The platform calls it a blog, but don’t underestimate it.
 The articles that appear on the blog are very good at highlighting stocks to watch, as well as opportunities around specific stocks or industries.